SourceBox-LLC/FineFoundry/docs/user-guide/settings-tab.md

 The token is used by:

-- Build & Publish tab (Push to Hub)
+- Publish tab (dataset push and model adapter publishing)
-- Training tab (push adapters/weights)

 ### 2. Runpod Settings